sanemat/homebrew-font/README.md

 See the pkg-config man page for more details.
 ```

-### Short help (work around)
+### Quick fix (work around)

-Exec below:
+Execute the following:

 ```
-# Install python before install fontforge and ricty
+# Install python before installing fontforge and ricty
 brew install python
-# then install fontforge and ricty
+# Then install fontforge and ricty
 brew install ricty
 ```

 ### Long help (my environment)

 I use homebrew of course, but I don't use homebrew's python.
 I use pyenv via anyenv.
-In homebrew build script, your PKG_CONFIG_PATH are not used, there is homebrew's PKG_CONFIG_PATH.
+In the homebrew build script, your `PKG_CONFIG_PATH` is not used; there is homebrew's `PKG_CONFIG_PATH`.
 You can try this `brew sh` and `printenv | grep PKG_CONFIG_PATH`.

-[fontforge configuration script](https://github.com/fontforge/fontforge/blob/7432f9a102f0f4268c5caabbb4f55d3ac33b0d0d/configure.ac#L217-L230) doesn't detect pyenv's python (I think, but I'm not familier with autoconf yet, sorry).
-I don't understand why this doesn't detect system python (after I exec `pyenv global system`).
+The [fontforge configuration script](https://github.com/fontforge/fontforge/blob/7432f9a102f0f4268c5caabbb4f55d3ac33b0d0d/configure.ac#L217-L230) doesn't detect pyenv's python (I think, but I'm not famliar with autoconf yet, sorry).
+I don't understand why this doesn't detect the system python (after I execute `pyenv global system`).

-This is debug output `brew install fontforge --verbose --debug` below:
+The following is the debug output of `brew install fontforge --verbose --debug`:

 ```
 detected a homebrew build environment